-Judge Golitsyn is President of the Seabed Disputes Chamber of the International Tribunal for the Law of the Sea.
+Judge Golitsyn is President of the International Tribunal for the Law of the Sea on 1 October 2014 for a three-year term.

 At the United Nations, he worked in the Office of the Legal Counsel and as Director of the Division for Ocean Affairs and the Law of the Sea.